Final Average Compensation

 - Hired on or after January 1, 2013: Highest 36 consecutive months (78 pay periods) of “pensionable compensation,” as defined in Government Code section 7522.34.

-Depending on membership type, VCERA will look at the highest 12 or 36 months of compensation (measurement period) at retirement.
+Depending on membership type, VCERA will look at the highest 12 or 36 consecutive months of compensation at retirement.
 Within that highest measurement period, VCERA will include the number of redeemed leave hours that the applicable MOA allows a member to redeem.
-For example, if a member’s MOA allows a maximum leave redemption of 200 hours per calendar year, then VCERA will only include up to 600 hours of redeemed leave in a 36-month measurement for purposes of retirement compensation.
+For example, if a member’s MOA allows a maximum leave redemption of 200 hours per calendar year, then VCERA will only include up to 600 hours of redeemed leave in a 36-month measurement period for purposes of retirement compensation.
 Please refer to your appropriate MOA to locate your specific annual vacation redemption limit.